How can I know that CASI provides a useful educational experience? How can I be assured of the credibility of the school?

 The following are the only allowable credit transfers:

-If you have graduated the Certificate IV in Companion Animal Services course through the Australian Delta Society you many transfer that credit to Animal Training Technology I and II.
-Program tuition fees are not adjusted but you will have the same amount of time and will not have to complete the coursework for the transferred course.
+If you have graduated the Certificate IV in Companion Animal Services course through the Australian Delta Society, you may transfer that credit to Animal Training Technology I and II.
+Program tuition fees are not adjusted, but you will have the same amount of time and will not have to complete the coursework for the transferred course.

-There are no other transfer of credit options.
+There is no other transfer of credit options.

 Can I take advantage of federal grants and loans or otherwise apply for government financial assistance for my education with CASI?

-What is CASI's association with professional associations and certifying bodies in the field?
+What are CASI's associations with professional associations and certifying bodies in the field?

 CASI has sought and achieved course approvals and institutional approvals from the field's most prominent and credible professional associations and certifying bodies.
 This has involved varying degrees of scrutiny.
 CASI is pleased to be able to provide graduates with credits toward certification and recertification with these organizations.
 CASI is associated with the various associations and certifying bodies above in various other ways as well, which is important to address with transparency.
-James O'Heare, the owner of CASI was also co-founder and Board of Directors member of the IAABC and was the founder of the AABP.
+James O'Heare, the owner of CASI, was also a co-founder and Board of Directors member of the IAABC and was the founder of the AABP.
 CASI and AABP share some Board members.
-Some CASI faculty, Advisory Board members, students and graduates are, or have been, Board Members, Directors or otherwise affiliated with each of the organizations listed above.
-The professional community is small and the interrelated affiliations are an indication CASI's extensive interaction / participation in the professional community.
-CASI is obliged to meet the same standards and criteria that any other school is.
-Where any possible conflicts of interests may arise, CASI will work to avoid or address them carefully and ethically.
+Some CASI faculty, Advisory Board members, students, and graduates are, or have been, Board Members, Directors, or otherwise affiliated with each of the organizations listed above.
+The professional community is small, and the interrelated affiliations are an indication of CASI's extensive interaction/participation in the professional community.
+CASI is obliged to meet the same standards and criteria as any other school.
+Where any possible conflicts of interest may arise, CASI will work to avoid or address them carefully and ethically.

 What is the theoretical orientation of CASI?